Abhishikth1111kanaparthi/AI_Chatbot/README.md

 📝 Maintains a chat history in the app

-How it works
+# How it works

-User clicks the "Record Audio" button
+1.User clicks the "Record Audio" button

-Browser microphone captures your voice
+2.Browser microphone captures your voice

-Speech is converted to text (Speech-to-Text)
+3.Speech is converted to text (Speech-to-Text)

-Text is sent to Gemini AI API
+4.Text is sent to Gemini AI API

-Gemini generates a response
+5.Gemini generates a response

-Response is converted back to speech and played
+6.Response is converted back to speech and played

-Both question and answer are saved in chat history
+# Both question and answer are saved in chat history